Vape Bans: E-Cigarette Restrictions in the U.S. and Worldwide

 In some nations, vaping is completely illegal, including both sales and possession.
 Prohibition is most common in Asia, the Middle East, and South America.
 Australia has a bizarre prescription-only model for vaping products, and unauthorized importation can result in huge fines.
 In Japan, nicotine vaping products are illegal, but heated tobacco products like IQOS are completely legal and widely used.

-Some countries have outright bans on use and sales, others just ban sales, and some ban only nicotine-containing products.
+Some countries have outright bans on sales and possession, others just prohibit sales, and some ban only nicotine-containing products.
 In many countries, the laws are ignored and black markets flourish.
 In others, they’re enforced (but those still have black markets too).
 If a country is not listed, vaping is either allowed and regulated, or there is no specific law governing e-cigarettes (as of now anyway).

 This isn’t meant as a definitive legal guide for traveling vapers.
 If you’re visiting an unfamiliar country you should first check with an up-to-date official source like your country’s state department, or the travel bureau of the country you’re visiting.